Anti-Bribery for Sales · Module 2 of 2

 Send the tickets tonight.
 Log them in the register after the bid lands.

-Vince knows this market.
-Granite Industrial is going to send tickets.
-The law doesn\'t prohibit reasonable hospitality.
-Get them out the door tonight, log them in the register once the proposal is in, brief Karen after the award.
-The only question is whether you match the competition or not.
+Vince knows the market.
+Granite will send tickets.
+Law doesn't prohibit reasonable hospitality.
+Out the door tonight, log it after the proposal lands, brief Karen after the award.
+Only question is whether you match.

 Portrait of Vince Maloney